 Programmatically Importing Data

-experienced EHS software partner can help you automatically bring your legacy data into your new system.
-It’s impractical to manual enter thousands or even millions of records, which is why Frontline offers automated solutions.
+It’s impractical to manually enter thousands or even millions of records, which is why Frontline offers automated solutions.

 We can work with your IT and EHS departments to map data from your legacy system to the new system.
 Frontline’s EHS compliance software reflects best practices across our clients’ industries, which means there’s usually a close match with our client’s existing workflows and data fields.

 However, there will be slight differences that require human judgment.
 For example, a priority level of “Urgent” might simply mean that an event needs to be labeled with the “High Priority” label, or it could mean that it needs to be associated with a different workflow altogether.
 This mapping process can take a few days up to a few weeks based on the complexity of your legacy data.

 After the mapping of the legacy data to the new system is complete, our software engineers will set up a quality assurance (QA) site so that the data import can be tested.
 Once everyone agrees that the imported data looks good, we’ll set up a cut-off date (usually Friday evening or a weekend) to transition from the legacy system to the new one.

 On the cutoff date, you’ll send us the latest data files and we’ll complete the import.
 By Monday morning, your team can start using our EHS software without having to worry about maintaining the legacy system.

 The full process can take as little as a week for simple data sets up to a couple of months for more complex requirements.